 Our Board provides effective, responsible and ethical leadership and is committed to ensuring that sound standards of corporate governance guide all that we do.
 Our goal is to consistently deliver on our purpose while strengthening our position as a leading international precious metals mining company and ensuring we are true to our vision.

 We are committed to ensuring that our structures, processes and policies align with applicable laws, international standards and best practices as these evolve and develop globally.
-We have also embraced the outcomes-based philosophy of the King IV Report on Corporate governance and these have been embedded in its Integrated Annual Reports and Annual Financial Statements.
+We have also embraced the outcomes-based philosophy and principles of the King Report on Corporate Governance for South Africa, 2016 (King IV).

 Sibanye-Stillwater’s Code of ethics sets out the principles of conduct and ethics to be followed by all company representatives to promote and foster, among other things, honest and ethical conduct in our business practices, compliance with all applicable laws and regulatory requirements, a work environment in which all individuals are treated with respect and dignity, the avoidance of conflicts of interest and ethical dealings with governmental officials, including compliance with all applicable anti-competitive, anti-bribery and anti-corruption laws.

 The Code is an essential element of our approach to Environmental, Social and Governance (ESG) performance.
 The Code is binding upon to all directors, officers and employees of the Sibanye-Stillwater group of companies.
 In addition, we actively encourage and expect contractors, suppliers and other Group third party business partners to comply with the principles set out in the Code.